Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 ## Installation for Advanced Users

-[Download the latest version](https://github.com/wavesplatform/Waves/releases) of waves.jar and required configuration file (for mainnet or testnet) to any folder, for example `/opt/waves`.
+[Download the latest version](https://github.com/wavesplatform/Waves/releases) of waves.jar and required configuration file (for mainnet, testnet or stagenet) to any folder, for example `/opt/waves`.

 Open and edit the config file with your favorite text editor.
 For details see [Node Configuration](/en/waves-node/node-configuration) article.

 Then start console, navigate to the folder with the jar file with the command `cd /opt/waves` and start the node with command `java -jar waves.jar waves-config.conf`.

-## Installation from Source
+### Installation from Source

 * add to your ~/.bashrc for increase memory for jvm: